Donald Trump Impeachment Chances Higher Than His Approval Rating, New Poll Suggests

 Donald Trump’s impeachment odds are higher than his approval rating, according to a new poll.

-Trump’s approval rating have been dismal since his presidential tenure first kicked off, but the execution of his latest “zero tolerance policy” which saw thousands of children being separated from their undocumented parents seems to have tanked his approval rating further.
+Trump’s approval rating have been dismal since his presidential tenure first kicked off, but the execution of his latest “zero tolerance policy,” which saw thousands of children being separated from their undocumented parents, seems to have tanked his approval rating further.

-A SRSS poll conducted for CNN showed that 42 percent of Americans want Donald Trump impeached, making him just shy of the infamous 43 percent figure that Richard Nixon had achieved five months before the House moved for his impeachment because of his role in the Watergate scandal in the mid 1970s.
+A SRSS poll conducted for CNN showed that 42 percent of Americans want Donald Trump impeached, making him just shy of the infamous 43 percent figure that Richard Nixon had achieved five months before the House moved for his impeachment because of his role in the Watergate scandal in the mid-1970s.

 To put the numbers into context, about 29 percent of Americans wanted Bill Clinton impeached at the peak of the Monica Lewinsky scandal.
 None of the subsequent presidents, George W. Bush and Barack Obama, came close to the figure reached by Trump.